Triangle2022/motor_controller/README.md

-# Motor_controller node for the Etercat application
+# Motor_controller node for the Ethercat application

 ------------